-- Clean the contact lenses with the cleaning solution recommended by your eye care practitioner and thoroughly rinse them with the recommended rinsing solution. - After cleaning, and rinsing, to disinfect, carefully follow the instructions accompanying the disinfecting solution in the care regimen recommended by your eye care practitioner. - When using hydrogen peroxide lens care systems, lenses must be neutralized before wearing.
-Use ONLY the lens case provided with the hydrogen peroxide care system.
-This case is specially designed to neutralize the solution.
-Failure to use the specialized case will result in severe stinging, burning, and injury to the eye.
-Follow the recommendations on the hydrogen peroxide system labeling. - Thoroughly rinse lenses with a fresh solution recommended for rinsing before inserting and wearing, or follow the instructions on the disinfection solution labeling. - · Do not heat the disinfection solution and lenses. - Leave the lenses in the closed storage case until ready to put on your eyes. - Caution: Lenses that are chemically disinfected may absorb ingredients from the disinfecting solution which may be irritating to your eyes.
+- Clean the contact lenses with the cleaning solution recommended by your eye care practitioner and thoroughly rinse them with the recommended rinsing solution. - After cleaning and rinsing, to disinfect, carefully follow the instructions accompanying the disinfecting solution in the care regimen recommended by your eye care practitioner. - When using hydrogen peroxide lens care systems, lenses must be neutralized before wearing.
+Follow the recommendations on the hydrogen peroxide system labeling. - Thoroughly rinse lenses with a fresh solution recommended for rinsing before inserting and wearing, or follow the instructions on the disinfection solution labeling. - Do not heat the disinfection solution and lenses. - Leave the lenses in the closed storage case until ready to put on your eyes. - Caution: Lenses that are chemically disinfected may absorb ingredients from the disinfecting solution which may be irritating to your eyes.
 A thorough rinse in fresh sterile saline solution prior to placement on your eye should reduce the potential for irritation.